-The talk will be attended by Fawzia Koofi, a female peace negotiator from the Afghan government delegation, Dr. Sima Samar, the former head of Afghanistan’s Independent Human Rights Commission, the Afghan Journalist Bilal Sarwary and Rahela Sediqi, women’s rights activist from the Afghan diaspora in the UK.
-This online event will be moderated by Sana Safi, BBC journalist based in London.
+The talk was attended by Fawzia Koofi, a female peace negotiator from the Afghan government delegation, Dr. Sima Samar, the former head of Afghanistan’s Independent Human Rights Commission, the Afghan Journalist Bilal Sarwary and Rahela Sediqi, women’s rights activist from the Afghan diaspora in the UK.
+This online event was moderated by Sana Safi, BBC journalist based in London.

-Upcoming online events will cover topics such as: Asylum, Integration, Advocacy on the situation in Afghanistan & consultations on the Afghan National Diaspora Engagement Policy
+Upcoming online events will cover topics such as: Advocacy on the situation in Afghanistan & consultations on the Afghan National Diaspora Engagement Policy.

 15:35 – 16:50: Panel discussion